italy

 Studio legale Tedioli

 Website of Italian law firm, Tedioli.
 The firm is based in Mantova and specialises in agricultural, commercial, corporate, civil, family and insolvency law and arbitration.
-As well as information on Tedioli's staff and services a number of freely available legal resources are also provided.
-The News section has information relating to legal developments in Italy including recent legislation and judgements.
-There are also in house articles covering the various practice areas which can be downloaded from the site.
+As well as information on Tedioli's staff and services, the site provides a collection of articles covering the various practice areas, in Italian and/or English.

 Researching the law of the Vatican City State